Carroll County, Georgia: History

 This county originally extended from the Chattahoochee River to the Alabama state line on the east and on the west, with its northern boundary at the Cherokee Nation, just north of present-day Interstate 20.
 As population increased, this land was divided into Carroll, Douglas, and Heard counties, and parts of Haralson and Troup counties.
 The portion that became Douglas County was once Campbell County which no longer exists (it was divided between Douglas and Fulton counties).

 Because the county had few slaves compared to counties developed for cotton plantations, it was called the Free State of Carroll during the 1850s.
 Even before the cession of territory by the Cherokee in the late 1830s, some white settlers lived in the northern part of the county in the area of Villa Rica.

 Carroll County was the site of Georgia's first Gold Rush.

 For a time Carroll County was the home of Horace King (architect).
 King helped build Moore's Bridge over the Chattahoochee River at Whitesburg.
 Moores Bridge was burned by Union soldiers during the Civil War.
 During the American Civil War, the county provided the Bowdon Volunteers and the Carroll Boys, which were a part of Cobb's Legion.

 On August 21, 1995, Atlantic Southeast Airlines Flight 529 crashed in a field near Carrollton, Georgia.
 Nine of the 29 passengers and crew were killed in the crash.

 In February 2008 several tornadoes hit Carroll County, destroying several homes and damaging many more.
 On May 11, 2008 (Mother's Day) some of the same areas were hit by more tornadoes.
 The Mother's Day tornadoes destroyed and damaged many homes and businesses.

-On September 21, 2009, portions of Carroll County were flooded after eight days of heavy rainfall, resulting in multiple death.
+On September 21, 2009, portions of Carroll County were flooded after eight days of heavy rainfall, resulting in multiple deaths.
 The flooding initially closed more than 60 highways and roads, and it destroyed a number of bridges.
 Early estimates of the damage totaled $22 million.